Termites are responsible for over $5 billion in structural damage each year across the United States.

 How many years does it take for termites to destroy your house?

-On average, it can take anywhere from three to five years for termite damage to become visible in a home.
-In five to six years, termites could do significant damage to the structure of a home, causing homeowners thousands in repairs.
+On average, it can take 3 to 5 years for termite damage to become visible in a home.
+In 5 to 6 years, termites could cause significant damage to a home’s structure, costing homeowners thousands in repairs.